emwap/signature-paper/paper.md

 - Compare with pragmas, such as `inline`, `UNPACK`, `restrict`, `volatile`, etc.

 ## Contributions

 This paper presents two contributions.

-- An EDSL to specify the conversion of types when embedding a function in host EDSL.
+- An EDSL to specify the conversion of types when embedding a function in a host EDSL.

-- An implementation of the EDSL as part of the Feldspar System Layer
+- An implementation of the EDSL for the Feldspar language.

 # The Signature Language